ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 })
 ```

-__Note:__ The `x!` is there because the x is defined as `ManagedServiceIdentityResponse|undefined`. `undefined` is not valid for the properties that are being assigned, so by adding an `!`, you are telling TypeScript that you know that the x variable _does_ have a value.
+__Note:__ The `x!` is there because the x is defined as `ManagedServiceIdentityResponse|undefined`. `undefined` is not valid for the properties that are being assigned, so by adding a `!`, you are telling TypeScript that you know that the x variable _does_ have a value.

-With the KeyVault and the correct permissions in place, you also need to tell the web app the name of the KeyVault so it knows where to look for it.
-For this, the app expects an app setting called __KeyVaultName__ to contain the name of the KeyVault.
+With the Key Vault and the correct permissions in place, you also need to tell the web app the name of the Key Vault, so it knows where to look for it.
+For this, the app expects an app setting called __KeyVaultName__ to contain the name of the Key Vault.

-Unfortunately, with the current configuration, it is impossible to reference the KeyVault during the configuration of the web app, as it has yet to be defined.
-And moving it so that it is defined before the app will cause problems with the KeyVault configuration since that references the app.
+Unfortunately, with the current configuration, it is impossible to reference the Key Vault during the configuration of the web app, as it has yet to be defined.
+And moving it so that it is defined before the app will cause problems with the Key Vault configuration since that references the app.
 A classic case of a cyclic dependency.
 Instead, the solution is to break out the app settings from the wep app resource, and set it using a separate `azure.web.WebAppApplicationSettings` resource.

 The `azure.web.WebAppApplicationSettings` needs the following settings defined